DerBrunoIR/SystemGoverner/README.md

     ```

-The following classes **encapsulate** other states.
+- Classes **encapsulating** other states:
     - `Chain`: chain multiple states together.
     - `Try`: Ignore exceptions from encapsulated state.
     - `Invert`: Swap `install` and `uninstall` method.
     - `From`: Temporally install dependency state to install target state.
     - `Breakpoint`: Enters a breakpoint before accessing encapsulated state.
     - `Print`: just prints a message, has no encapsulated state.

-The following classes are useful for **changing** Ubuntu systems:
+- Classes for **changing Ubuntu systems**:
     - `Command`: A state described by shell commands for installation, uninstallation and detection.
     - `Dpkg`: State to install Debian packages from an archive.
     - `Apt`: State to install apt packages.
     - `Snap`: State to install snap packages.
     - `Flatpak`: State for install flatpak packages.
     - `Pip`: State for adding pip packages.
     - `GitClone`: State for cloning git repositories.
     - `AddAptRepository`: State for adding apt repositories.
     - `AddFlatpakRemote`: State for adding flatpak remotes.
     - `Runnable`: Interface for something that can be `run`.
     - `Shell`: Class for running shell commands.